 The island in itself is a charming little paradise and it is still a very genuine place to visit.
 There are a taverns and cafes, and the pace is slow and comfortable.
 Kea is an excellent alternative for those who want to get away from the busier islands, but still don’t want the total quiet.

-Kea is suitable for all types of holiday maker and makes a good combination with Athens, Kythnos and Syros.
+Kea island holiday is suitable for all types of holiday maker and makes a good combination with Athens and island hopping to Kythnos and Syros.
 However, Kea is so seductive you may not wish to leave!